Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Discussion

-Another natural next step for this research is to apply our methods for measuring and improving real-time CoT faithfulness in reasoning models.
-Reasoning models are now at the frontier of AI capabilities, and the fact that they reveal much of their reasoning in plain language offers promise for interpretability and safety.
-However, CoT outputs do not always faithfully reflect the factors guiding model output \citep{chen_reasoning_2025}.
+Another natural next step for this research is to apply our methods for measuring and improving real-time CoT faithfulness in reasoning models, which we did not investigate here.
+Reasoning models are now at the frontier of AI capabilities, and the fact that they potentially reveal much of their reasoning in plain language offers promise for interpretability and safety.
+However, CoT outputs do not always faithfully reflect the factors guiding model output \citep{chen_reasoning_2025,turpin2023language,atanasova_faithfulness_2023}.
 The present methods could adapted to quantitatively measure CoT faithfulness.
 Additionally, it is widely considered unsafe to train frontier models directly on their CoT, because doing so could incentivize models to be deceptive \citep{baker2025monitoring}.
-But training models to more accurately describe their internal operations could improve CoT faithfulness without introducing safety risks.
+But training models to more accurately describe their internal processes could improve CoT faithfulness without introducing safety risks.

 Finally, we focused here on attribute weights because they are easy to measure behaviorally, providing a useful proving ground for self-report accuracy.
-But there are many other internal operations that can be measured behaviorally \citep{ericsson_protocol_1993}, and many other self-report tasks that the models could be trained on \citep{perez_towards_2023}.
-By applying our approach to other kinds of internal operations, it may be possible to get a broader sense of LLMs' innate self-description and introspective capabilities.
-Most importantly, by building a more varied and comprehensive introspection training paradigm, we may be able to LLMs them to have more generalized self-reporting capabilities, providing a powerful tool for AI safety and control.
+But there are many other internal processes that can be measured behaviorally \citep{ericsson_protocol_1993}, and many other self-report tasks that the models could be trained on \citep{perez_towards_2023}.
+By applying our approach to other kinds of internal processes, it may be possible to get a broader sense of LLMs' innate self-description and introspective capabilities.
+Most importantly, by building a more varied and comprehensive introspection training paradigm, we may be able to train LLMs to have more generalized self-reporting capabilities, providing a powerful tool for AI safety and control.